Hannalysis/100DaysOfCode/README.md

 --- Day 80 ---
 2025-01-13

 I really did not feel well today.
-But after a morning resting, I got back to the learning to catch-up on what I missed on at bootcamp - learning to use Vitest.
+But after a morning of resting, I got back to the learning; to catch-up on what I missed at bootcamp - learning to use Vitest.

 Using this repo as an introduction: https://github.com/SchoolOfCode/week-6-unit-testing-introduction-mac-10/tree/hw, I learnt how to setup execute unit tests, including when to check for errors ie when an invalid input is utilised.
-I also learnt the differents between the main two Test Runners (Jest and Vitest).
+I also learnt the difference between the main two Test Runners (Jest and Vitest).

 ------------